vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

     }
 {% endraw %}
 ```

+You can also use this higher alternative image: https://www.home-assistant.io/images/blog/2025-04-community-day/art.png

 #### Trash bin day countdown
 Count the days before the paper bin will be picked up.